OVER 90% OF COLLECTED MATERIAL IS MANAGED BY RECYCLING

 Despite high standards for recycling markets, we have been able to ensure most of plastic packaging, paper products, glass, and metal containers collected through our program are recycled due to our concentrated effort to reduce contamination.
 After materials are sorted and baled, they are sold to end markets as a commodity.
 We prioritize achieving a positive environmental outcome and manage our materials is accordance with the Pollution Prevention Hierarchy.
-In 2019, 90% of collected material was managed by recycling, 3% was managed by recovery and produced into engineered fuel, and the remaining material contamination that simply cannot be recycled or recovered – was managed by disposal.
+In 2020, 90% of collected material was managed by recycling, 4% was managed by recovery and produced into engineered fuel, and the remaining material – contamination that isn’t accepted in the recycling stream – was managed by disposal.
 Learn more about our recycling process.

 While we’re still big fans of reusable bags, plastic bags can be recycled!
 They are collected at depots and London Drugs stores to keep them from mixing with other materials in curbside collection so they meet recycling remanufacturers’ specifications.
 When collected separately, they can be processed into pellets for use in new products or packaging.
 Bonus: they are recycled right here in BC!

 OUR MATERIAL LIST IS LARGER THAN OTHER PROGRAMS IN CANADA

 When our program launched in 2014, we established a consistent list of accepted materials for all of BC.
 This material list included many items not previously accepted by BC communities, or currently accepted in other communities in Canada.
 This material list has continued to grow and we accept a wide range of items including plant pots, coffee cups, plastic bags, flexible plastic packaging (like chip bags and stand-up zipper-lock pouches), spiral wound cans, aerosol cans for beauty products, and empty coffee pods either in curbside bins or for some materials like soft plastics, only at depot.
 View our full material list.